larkwt96/syn/README.md

 * Mark a directory to point to a remote directory, and you can push and pull changes.
 * You can even push/pull sub directories within the local directory tree.
-* To avoid pushing unwanted changes, there is a whatif mode (rsync's TODO option).
+* To avoid pushing unwanted changes, there is a dry run mode (rsync's --dry-run option).
 * If synchronizing between similar filesystems (ext4 to hfs, but not ext4 to fat32), you can configure the archiving option to preserve attributes, such